dotnet/training-tutorials/content/csharp/getting-started/lesson-18.md

 }
 ```

-**Note:** the order of the catch blocks is important; each catch block will try to handle the exception.
-Once a catch block is chosen the lower ones are skipped.
+**Note:** The order of the catch blocks is important; only one catch block can catch an exception.
+The first catch block that can handle the exception will execute; any others are ignored.

 In some instances you may want to handle more than one type of specific exception the same way and their common exception ancestor class is only ``System.Exception``.
 In order to that, you use the ``when`` clause followed by a condition explaining when you want to use that catch block.
 It looks like this: